daormar/debasher/doc/design_doc_resident.md

 ## Direction: the owner writes

-Every FIFO of a program is created once, by the `define_fifo_opt` (or `define_fifo_opt_generator`) of one process, its fifo owner.
-The process at the other end connects to it with `define_opt_from_proc_out` or `define_opt_from_proc_task_out`, or no process of the program does, and the other end is outside (`__EXTERNAL__` in the engine's fifo registry).
-The owner of a fifo is the process that writes it, as the documentation of `define_fifo_opt` already asks.
-The one exception is a fifo whose writer is outside the program: the process that reads it has to create it, and the fifo carries a fifo tag.
-The engine's registries (`DEBASHER_PROGRAM_FIFOS` and `DEBASHER_FIFO_USERS`, written to `program.fifos`) already give the owner and the other end of every fifo, task by task, so the direction of every channel follows from them and from the tags, with nothing read from Python.
+An output option is named `-out...` or `--out...`, in every program, and `define_opt_from_proc_out` and `define_opt_from_proc_task_out` only connect an input option to an output option of another process.
+Every FIFO of a program is created once, by the `define_fifo_opt` (or `define_fifo_opt_generator`) of one process, its fifo owner, through an output option: the owner writes it.
+The process at the other end reads it, through an input option connected to that output, or no process of the program does, and the other end is outside (`__EXTERNAL__` in the engine's fifo registry).
+The one exception is a fifo whose writer is outside the program: the process that reads it has to create it, through an input option, and the fifo carries a fifo tag.
+The engine's registries (`DEBASHER_PROGRAM_FIFOS` and `DEBASHER_FIFO_USERS`, written to `program.fifos`) give the owner and the other end of every fifo, task by task, and the other end may be another task of the owner's own array; the option through which the owner defines each fifo is recorded too (`DEBASHER_FIFO_OWNER_OPTS`).
+The direction of every channel follows from them and from the tags, with nothing read from Python.

 ## Tags: `--control` and `--external`